coderedcorp/coderedcms/docs/contributing/index.rst

 Static Analysis
 ---------------

-All code should be formatted with ``black`` before committing:
+All code should be formatted with ``ruff`` before committing:

 .. code-block:: console

-    $ black .
+    $ ruff format .

-Flake8 is used to check for syntax and style errors.
+Ruff is also used to check for syntax and style errors.
 To analyze the entire codebase, run:

 .. code-block:: console

-    $ flake8 .
+    $ ruff check --fix .

 Contributor Guidelines